 How effective is Spironolactone?

 Spironolactone is very effective in lessening hair growth and improving acne for young women, especially those taking oral contraceptive pills.
-Most young women taking this medication will see positive results; however, it can take up to 6 months to see an improvement in symptoms.
+Most young women taking furosemide medication will see positive results; however, it can take up to 6 months to see an improvement in symptoms.

 Are there any side effects?